-Cultural Leadership’s High School Leadership Program exists to educate, ignite, and train high school students about oppression and resistance.
-“The best friend of oppression is silence,” our sage lead facilitator always says.
+Cultural Leadership’s High School Leadership Program is designed to educate students on social justice issues and then train them on how to serve as civic leaders and social justice change makers in their communities.
+“The best friend of oppression is silence,” our lead facilitator always says.
 So we talk about it!
 Then do things about it.

 We learn history, visit historical sites, and meet change agents who pass us the torch — we stand on the shoulders of giants to keep fighting for justice today.
 Cultural Leadership is training the next generation of civil rights activists, or – as we fondly call them – “troublemakers of the best kind!”

 How does the program do it?